 - CIA chief William Colby was involved in Operation Phoenix during the Vietnam War.
 When investigations revealed that the operation involved torture, many people refused to believe the U.S. would be involved in torture (good!).
 And even after he admitted to Congressional committees that he had personally authorized the torture, people had difficulty believing it.
 David Wise wrote an article about Operation Phoenix for the New York Times Magazine, July 1, 1973: “Not one of Colby’s friends or neighbors, or even his critics on the Hill, would, in their wildest imagination, conceive of Bill Colby attaching electric wires to a man’s genitals and personally turning the crank.
 “Not Bill Colby… He’s a Princeton man.'”

-- Bush administration historians will wonder why Bush was able to do what he did, with even members of his own party who saw him close up believing he’d do something different.
+- Bush administration historians will wonder why Bush was able to do what he did, in the Iraq war and other situations foreign and domestic, with even members of his own party who saw him close up believing he’d do something different.
 See this story by Ron Susskind, “Faith, Certainty and the Presidency of George Bush,” New York Times Magazine, October 17, 2004.

 - The Gulf of Tonkin Resolution, based on an incident in the Gulf of Tonkin near Vietnam.
 (See also documents from the National Security Agency archives.)

 Richard Feynman discussed at length how scientists know their experimental results are accurate, and how to keep science honest.
 He pointed out that most of the time, errors creep in at the start, and some people just refuse to believe they exist.
 It is easiest to fool ourselves, Feynman said — and so a good scientist understands that, and protects against self-deception.
 If only other disciplines could adopt that philosophy, strategy and tactics!